 Mallory’s Miss Michigan platform encourages parents to read to their children to build literacy.

-As a member of Congressman Kildee’s staff, Mitchell says he lives in Washington DC, but is back in the Great Lakes Bay Region several times a month.
+As a member of Congressman Kildee’s staff, Mitchell said he lives in Washington DC, but is back in the Great Lakes Bay Region several times a month.

 Mitchell said his parents, Troy and Wendy who run Auto Tec Inc. at 905 Salzburg Ave., inspired him to seek a career in public service.

-“I think they took that work ethic and instilled it in both their kids,” Mitchell says.
+“I think they took that work ethic and instilled it in both their kids,” Mitchell said.
 “As part of that, they got us involved in the community at a young age.”

-Mitchell says his dad was not only involved with his t-ball team as a child, but still sponsors a team today.
+Mitchell said his dad was not only involved with his t-ball team as a child, but still sponsors a team today.
 The Rivards also encouraged Mallory and Mitch to volunteer in the community.

 When Mitchell and Mallory started at Western High School in Auburn, the emphasis on volunteering continued.

-Mallory says she went from high school into a co-op job with S.C.
+Mallory said she went from high school into a co-op job with S.C.
 Johnson that led to employment while she was at Saginaw Valley State University.
-She’s currently working on a Master’s Degree at Saginaw Valley State University, where she also received her Bachelor’s.
+She’s currently working on a master’s degree at Saginaw Valley State University, where she also received her bachelor’s.

 Mitchell helped start the Bay Area Community Foundation Youth Advisory Council, and both he and Mallory were heavily involved in the program.
-The Advisory Council has a voice in funding local projects such as building a spray park at the Bay City State Park.
+The Advisory Council allows youth to have a voice in funding local projects such as building a spray park at the Bay City State Park.

-Mallory says she loves still seeing the results of a residential clean-up project with the Bay County Habitat for Humanity.
-“Every time I drive down that road, I think ‘oh – I painted that front porch.’“
+Mallory said she loves still seeing the results of a residential clean-up project with the Bay County Habitat for Humanity.
+“Every time I drive down that road, I think ‘oh – I painted that front porch.’ “

 Mitchell remembers raising money for organizations such as Relay for Life of Bay County.
-“It’s funny, you drive around town and you see places that remind you – like driving down Wilder Road in front of Rowley’s Tires is where we used to hold car washes for Relay for Life,” he says.
+“It’s funny, you drive around town and you see places that remind you – like driving down Wilder Road.
+In front of Rowley’s Tires is where we used to hold car washes for Relay for Life,” he said.
 At the time he was co-chair of Western’s Relay team and recalled being one of the top teams in the county.